mtulio/provider-certification-tool/docs/dev.md

 #### CLI Result filters <a name="dev-diagram-filters"></a>

 The CLI currently implements a few filters to help the reviewers (Partners, Support, Engineering teams) to find the root cause of the failures.
-The filers use the following data sources to improve the feedback of results provided by the subcommand `process` by plugin level:
+The filters consumes the data sources below to improve the feedback, by plugin level, when using the command `process`:

 - A. `"Provider's Result"`: This is the original list of failures by the plugin available on the command `results`
 - B. `"Suite List"`: This is the list of e2e tests available on the respective suite.
 For example: plugin `openshift-kubernetes-conformance` uses the suite `kubernetes/conformance`